elgiva-stephen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 14.
 Change owner and group owner for all files and directories in working directory

 Task 15.
 Script that changes owner and group owner of symbolic link

+Task 16.
+Change the owner of file hello to betty if its owned vy guillaume